The Brothers Karamazov by Fyodor Dostoevsky: Summary

 Alexei (Alyosha): Confidence and Empathy

-The most youthful sibling, Alexei (Alyosha), remains as the epitome of the otherworldly side of humankind.
+The most youthful sibling, Alexei (Alyosha), remains the epitome of the otherworldly side of humankind.
 Embracing the way of a beginner priest, he looks for concordance and recovery through confidence and sympathy.
 Alyosha fills in as the ethical compass of the account, offering generosity and seeing even despite life’s most difficult preliminaries.

 The Topic of Theodicy: Exploring Malevolence and Confidence